ataiva-software/vertex/infrastructure/disaster-recovery/disaster_recovery_plan.md

 ## Introduction

-This Disaster Recovery Plan (DRP) outlines the procedures, responsibilities, and resources required to recover the Eden DevOps Suite in the event of a disaster or significant service disruption.
+This Disaster Recovery Plan (DRP) outlines the procedures, responsibilities, and resources required to recover the Vertex DevOps Suite in the event of a disaster or significant service disruption.
 The plan is designed to minimize downtime and data loss, ensuring business continuity for critical operations.

 ### Purpose

 The purpose of this document is to:
-- Define the scope and objectives of disaster recovery for the Eden DevOps Suite
+- Define the scope and objectives of disaster recovery for the Vertex DevOps Suite
 - Establish clear roles and responsibilities during a disaster recovery event
 - Document detailed recovery procedures for various disaster scenarios
 - Provide guidelines for testing and maintaining the disaster recovery capabilities